abdulrahimpds/UC_Project/README.md

 4. **Evaluate**: Run `scripts/evaluate_on_test.py` to generate test metrics
 5. **Analyze**: Use `scripts/analyze_results.py` to generate comparison plots and statistical tests

-For detailed information about the urban adaptation methodology and results, please refer to the project report in `.resources/report/`.

 ---

 ## Featured Research Publications